and NBC News

 Our New York whistleblower attorneys provide first-tier representation in Dodd-Frank whistleblower claims.
 With in-depth knowledge of the securities industry, from the inside out, we will get your matter noticed.
 We represent a number of anonymous whistleblowers, including Dodd-Frank whistleblowers, in active and closed investigations involving millions of dollars in bounties, who tipped off the SEC with original information leading to and assisting large SEC investigations.
 We often sit down at the table with the SEC, the DOJ and the US Attorney’s office on whistleblower matters.

 Throughout American history, it has often taken the courage of whistleblowers, to call out covertly illegal business practices.
 In July 2010, the United States government passed the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 This reform aims for increased public watch and censure of misconduct in state and national economic affairs.
-Dodd-Frank takes precise strides to protect the whistleblowers within the finance industry, as well as compensate anyone who believes that they have knowledge about wrongdoing, regardless of whether they worked for or with the company or not.
+Dodd-Frank takes precise strides to protect the whistleblowers within the finance industry, as well as compensate anyone who believes that they know of wrongdoing, regardless of whether they worked for or with the company or not.
 Even rumors, if they can be substantiated, could generate a whistleblowing award, up to 30% of a total recovery greater than $1,000,000.
 Dodd-Frank further admonishes employers who mistreat, threaten, or otherwise persecute whistleblowers offering information to any regulatory action against said employers or their colleagues.
 Whistleblowers can remain anonymous.

-The SEC received nearly 4,000 whistleblower tips in 2015 and paid more than $37 million to reward whistleblowers.
+The SEC has awarded almost $425 million to almost 80 different whistleblowers since the time it started issuing whistleblower awards back in 2012.
 As the public awareness of whistleblower rewards and awards spread more substantial tips and claims have been reported.
 The Office of the Whistleblower (OWB) has also continued its efforts to make whistleblowers feel safe and the anti-retaliatory protection encourages individuals to come forward.

 Our New York whistleblower lawyers help prepare statements and ensure that whistleblowers are ably represented when addressing the regulators at hand.
 One of the most important features of Dodd-Frank is the award system for whistleblowers who provide original information and the anti-retaliatory provision.
 They need skilled representation otherwise they might risk waiving away their rights to claim the award.